Eric Drew Feldman

 Eric Drew Feldman (born April 16, 1955) is an American musician.
 Feldman has worked with Captain Beefheart, Fear, Snakefinger, The Residents, Pere Ubu, Pixies, dEUS, Katell Keineg, Frank Black, The Polyphonic Spree, Tripping Daisy, Reid Paley, Charlotte Hatherley, Custard and PJ Harvey.

-History
+Biography

+In the 1970s, Feldman studied at UCLA under Philip Springer, a pop songwriter and early pioneer of electronic music and synthesizers.

 The Magic Band (1976 - 1982)

 When Feldman joined Captain Beefheart's Magic Band in 1976 as keyboardist and bassist, he was already an experienced musician.
 Like other members of the band, Feldman was expected to capture (on tape or notepad) Beefheart's musical ideas.
 Once instrumental parts had been created, the band members had to play them exactly as composed: "I never had a problem with that.
 I felt like I was getting parts dictated to me from one of the best, especially when they were designed for me.
 You just feel like a model in a fashion show wearing a really nice dress, I guess."
 During his time in the Magic Band, he was also given a nickname by Don, Black Jew Kitabu.
 Feldman worked on the acclaimed trio of Beefheart albums in the late 1970s and early 1980s - Shiny Beast (Bat Chain Puller) (1978), Doc at the Radar Station (1980), and Ice Cream for Crow (1982).